Get exclusive member benefits & effect social change. Join Today

 They’re benign (noncancerous) and can be safely removed through various methods.

 Pyogenic granulomas are commonly found on the:

 In rare cases, they can grow on the conjunctiva or cornea in your eye.
 The conjunctiva is the clear tissue over the white area of your eye.
 The cornea is the clear covering over your pupil and iris.

 When they occur in pregnant women, they often grow on the gums and are called “pregnancy tumors.”

-These growths mostly occur after injuries, but the reason for this isn’t known.
+It’s not always clear what causes a pyogenic granuloma.
+These growths can occur after injuries, but the reason for this isn’t known.
 Other causes of pyogenic granulomas include trauma caused by bug bites or by scratching your skin roughly or frequently.
 The hormone changes your body goes through when you’re pregnant can also cause pyogenic granulomas.
-Certain medications can also cause this condition, such as
+Certain medications can also cause this condition.
+These include:

 Pyogenic granulomas are always benign.
 Frequent bleeding is the most common type of complication.